mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/security/index.md

 ## Install the service

-Install the DC/OS NiFi Service, including the following options in addition to your own:
+Install the DC/OS percona-pxc-mysql Service, including the following options in addition to your own:

    ```shell
    {